Things to do in Varkala

 Though popular with the tourists, there is not much to do or see in Anjengo fort since what remains is only a wall of the fort overlooking the sea.
 Good thing is that the fort is located opposite to the Varkala lighthouse and the two sights can be easily combined.
 So, make it a small stopover and get going.

-Note that if you have time and the weather is favorable, from Varkala you can also walk along the beach to reach Anjengo.
+Note that if you have time and the weather in Varkala is favorable, take a walk along the Varkala beach to reach Anjengo.
 It is surely a worthwhile addition to the Varkala things to do.

-Ashtanga yoga is very popular in Varkala and you can take yoga classes in one of the top yoga schools in Varkala.
+Yoga is one of my favorite activities in Varkala.
+Ashtanga yoga is very popular in Varkala and you can take yoga classes- in one of the top yoga schools in Varkala.
 Listed here are some of the best yoga schools:

 Kasi yoga gurukulam, sivananda ashram, yoga with haridas varkala and shiva rishi yoga at varkala cliff.
 Even some yoga teachers have arrived from Mysore to Varkala.